 (An elephant.
 Or possibly a panda)

 In January 2022, for example, expert Anthony Sheridan gave Tiergarten Schönbrunn the Best European Zoo Award for category A zoos (over 1 million visitors a year) for the sixth time in succession.
+That same year, Travel & Leisure magazine listed it in their 20 of the Best Zoos in the World article.

-Franz I would be proud…
+Franz would be proud…

 To experience the zoo for yourself, check these visitor and ticket tips.